dictation-toolbox/aenea/README.txt

 ...and to Joel Gould and NatLink for making it possible...
 ...and to Christo Butcher and Dragonfly for making it easy...
 ...and to Nuance for being so awesomly hack friendly...
-   (even if it means we have to write the context free grammars ourselves :-) )
+   (even if it means we have to write the grammars ourselves :-) )

 -------------------------------------------------------------------------------------------